CloudBoost/developers/en/search/basicsearch.md

 //
 cs.search({
   success: function(list){
     //list is an array of CloudObjects
   },
   error: function(err) {
     //Error in retrieving the data.
   }
 });
 ```
 </span>

-#####What's next?